nellieangelova/DNGAW/README.md

 **C. LongGA**

 > LongGA is an image suitable for those who want to run a whole genome assembly analysis from start to end, and got only long MinION reads at their disposal.
-Here are the tools in the order they are used by the pipeline, and all the results the image is spawning:
+Here are the main tools used by the pipeline, and all the results the image is spawning:
 >> QTQMinION is a part of LongGA

 1. One fastq file that contains the now trimmed data, named *porechop_output.fastq*